With potted patio plants, container gardening allows you to enjoy the benefits of a broad range of garden plants, even in a small outdoor space.

 When working with English ivy, you should understand it is far more tolerant of extremes in weather when planted in the ground than when planted in containers.

 Therefore, containers should be placed in relatively protected areas to avoid harsh heat conditions, high winds, and complete freezing.

 There are several different varieties of this compact, attractive shrub.
 All present some variation of green and gold variegated foliage.
 In cold weather, this foliage takes on a pink tinge.

-Emerald & Gold shrubs can grow to be two or three feet high and attain a width as great as 4 to 6 feet.
-It’s easy to see that if used in container gardening, the containers must be quite spacious.
+Emerald and gold shrubs can grow 2′ or 3′ feet high and attain a width as great as 4 to 6 feet.
+So it’s easy to see that the containers must be quite spacious if used in container gardening.

-Nonetheless, the shrubs make a very striking and impactful display in large containers as patio borders, centerpieces for large indoor settings and more.
-Planting colorful flowers such as primroses, Narcissus, and tulips at the base make a gorgeous presentation, indeed.
+Nonetheless, the shrubs make a very striking and impactful display in large containers as patio borders, centerpieces for large indoor settings, and more.
+In addition, planting colorful flowers such as primroses, Narcissus, and tulips at the base makes a gorgeous presentation.

 Do your research!
 Some varieties of Euonymus fortunei are considered invasive.

 Another Euonymus of interest is Euonymus alatus – Burning Bush Plant.